alexVera99/ecv-backend/README.md

 ``node src/index.js``

-If you want a MySQL database and a server with NodeJS installed, you may use Docker Compose:
+If you want a MySQL database and a server with NodeJS installed, you may use Docker Compose.
+But before, delete the `node_modules` folder since docker compose will install it for you.
+The reason of this is `bcrypt`.
+To use it, it should be installed in the docker virtual machine instead of the host machine (aka. your computer).

 ``docker compose up -d``